RagnarB83/ash-documentation/docs/coordinate-input.rst

     print("Number of atoms in FeFeH2ase", FeFeH2ase.numatoms)
     print("Number atoms in connectivity in FeFeH2ase", FeFeH2ase.connected_atoms_number)

-All defined system attributed can be printed conveniently to disk:
+The Ash fragment file can be printed conveniently to disk:

 .. code-block:: python

-    HF_frag.print_system(filename='fragment-info.txt')
+    HF_frag.print_system(filename='fragment.ygg')

 An XYZ file of coordinates can be printed out: